genesiscommunitysuccess/docs/markdown-syntax.md

 There must be at least 3 dashes separating each header cell.
 The outer pipes (|) are optional, and you don't need to make the raw Markdown line up prettily.
 You can also use inline Markdown.

+you can also use this [table generator website](https://www.tablesgenerator.com/markdown_tables#) to visually build markdown tables

 | Markdown | Less | Pretty |
 | --- | --- | --- |
 | Still | renders | nicely |